peterb200295/UWPEind/ReadMe.txt

 V When the user is logged in, allow the user to log out. +0.5
 - Store the users credentials in a secure manner, so the user does not need to log in every time the app starts.
-	Remember to clear the stored credentials when the user logs out. +1
-- Allow a user to register a new account. +0.5
+	Remember to clear the stored credentials when the user logs out. +1 V Allow a user to register a new account. +0.5
 - Allow the user to filter the articles based on news feed. +1
 - On the details page, show all properties of an article (timestamp, related articles, categories) +0.5
 - On the details page, allow the user to select a category.
 When the user selects a category, a list of articles